RzrZrx/Gluetun-qBittorrent-Port-Updater-Script-For-unRAID/Setup/Setup Gluetun qBittorrent Port Synchronization Script .md

 ## Prerequisites
 *   A **Gluetun** container (VPN Client).
 *   A **qBittorrent** container.
-*   Port Forwarding enabled in your VPN provider settings.
+*   Your VPN provider must support port forwarding, and it must be enabled in the settings.

 ### Variables to Set
 - `HTTP_CONTROL_SERVER_AUTH_CONFIG_FILEPATH` (Optional – Recommended)